-As a gifted writer and, um, word master, I’ve managed to attract a lot of followers and I’m super popular because I’m a very, um… extremely… um… cool person.
-So I have this large following because, like I said, good with the words ‘n stuff.
+As a gifted writer, I’ve managed to attract a lot of followers (at least a hundred) and I’ve become somewhat of a word master because I’m super, um… extremely… uh… well, good with the words ‘n stuff.

-Seriously though, I know you know what I’m talking about because we’ve all been guilty of doing the misconstruing, and I’m pretty sure that’s the reason emojis were invented: To assist us in replacing what we do in real, face to face communication, things such as expression, emphasis, tonality, etc., with what we write, so that our words aren’t misconstrued.
-Either that, or it’s for making people believe that what you write, isn’t really what you mean, it’s nicer.
+Seriously though, I know you know what I’m talking about because we’ve all been guilty of doing the misconstruing, and I’m pretty sure that’s the reason emojis were invented: To assist us in replacing what we emote in real face to face communication.
+Things such as expression, emphasis, tone of voice, etc., and we punctuate our words with a corresponding emoji so that they aren’t misconstrued.

-I’m pretty sure some Asian techie dude invented the emoji too, because one, they’re all yellow, and two, that’s what Asians are good at, which is completely understandable considering how difficult it is for them to read their own language, much less the English language.
-If you think about it, the Asian language is, essentially, all emojis.
-I should say, all the Asian languages, since there’s more than one, which may not be immediately apparent to some of you racists out there.
+I’m pretty sure some Asian techie dude invented the emoji too, because that’s what Asians are good at, which is completely understandable considering how difficult it is for them to read their own language, much less the English language.
+‘Cause if you think about it, the Asian language essentially is, all emojis.
+I should say, all the Asian languages, since there are more than one, which may not be immediately apparent to some of you racists out there.

 So we use emojis to help us illustrate our point and even offer subtext.
 For instance, if I write something like: “Hey guys, I know I’ve said this before but I guess you didn’t hear it the first time.” it could be misconstrued as: “Hey guys, I’m pissed off you didn’t hear what I said the first time, you goddamn morons!”
 But if I add a smiley emoji to it, it clearly shows I’m not really pissed off with you morons after all.
 It makes it all nicey-nicey, doesn’t it? and that’s perfect for someone like me!